 However, many of these disposal units are just as prone to wear and tear as the other appliances in your kitchen.
 Over time, you might find quite a few garbage disposal problems cropping up, some of which are quite troubling to deal with.
 Fortunately, there are just as many ways to solve the problems, many of which can make them easier to handle and fix.

-If you need to call a technician for an issue that is too complex to handle by yourself, our team at Clover Services is ready to help whenever you’re ready.
+If you need to call a technician for an issue that is too complex to handle by yourself, our team at Clover Contracting is ready to help whenever you’re ready.
 We make sure that our work is as professional and efficient as possible to ensure that you get the results you’re looking for, whether it be a garbage disposal repair or furnace installation.

 Your Garbage Disposal Won’t Turn On